sci-comp/SceneBuilder/README.md

 Scene builder is logically divided into two main parts: scene builder commands and the scene builder dock.

+## Shortcuts

+Shortcuts are hardcoded into SceneBuilder.

+Mosts shortcuts require a combination of `Alt` and another key, though in some cases we use `Shift` or `Ctrl`.

+Although SceneBuilder does conflict with some of Godot's less-useful shortcuts, we try to stay out of Godot's way.
+For the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.

+Please see sections "Scene builder commands" and "The scene builder dock" for specific shortcut information.

 ## Scene builder commands